Next in our series of posts about new Charitocracy nominees, we have nominee The Trevor Project. It was recently nominated by super donor

 elearoos.
 So welcome The Trevor Project to our charity of the month club!
+You can find their web site here.

 Firstly, for newcomers: the cause with the most votes each month wins the pot.
 No matter how much or how little you contribute, each donor at Charitocracy gets one vote.
 This is where charity meets democracy.
 So share this post and ask your friends to vote!
 That's how we spread the word and, as a result, grow the monthly pot.
 Yay!

-About the Trevor Project
+About nominee The Trevor Project

 Founded in 1998 by the creators of the Academy Award®-winning short film TREVOR, The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13–24.